IncDocAdmin/docs/docs/eva/assistant-configuration/llm-configuration.md

 # LLM Configuration

-To use Generative AI features with AI for Work, you must configure the integration with a pre-built or custom LLM.
-By leveraging LLM and Generative AI capabilities, AI for work can create intelligent, human-like conversational experiences for your end-users.
+To use Generative AI features with  (In) Business Productivity, you must configure the integration with a pre-built or custom LLM.
+By leveraging LLM and Generative AI capabilities, (In) Business Productivity can create intelligent, human-like conversational experiences for your end-users.

 ## General Purpose

 ### Pre-built LLM Integration

-AI for work offers seamless integration with leading AI services like Azure OpenAI, OpenAI, and Anthropic.
+(In) Business Productivity offers seamless integration with leading AI services like Azure OpenAI, OpenAI, and Anthropic.
 You can effortlessly tap into these services' core capabilities using pre-configured prompts and APIs.

 !!!Note